-(4) (S/NF) NSA may temporarily retain specific section 702-acquired information that would otherwise have to be destroyed, pursuant to section 3(a)-(c) above, if the Department of Justice advises NSA in writing that such information is subject to a preservation obligation in pending or anticipated administrative, civil, or criminal litigation.
-The specific information to be retained (including, but not limited to, the target(s) or selector(s) whose unminimized information must be preserved and the relevant time period at issue in the litigation), and the particular litigation for which the information will be retained, shall be identified in writing by the Department of Justice.
-Personnel not working on the particular litigation matter shall not access the unminimized section 702-acquired information preserved pursuant to a written preservation notice from the Department of Justice that would otherwise have been destroyed pursuant to these procedures.
+- a.
+(S/HT) Notwithstanding the destruction requirements set forth in these minimization procedures, NSA may retain specific section 702-acquired information if the Department of Justice advises NSA in writing that such information is subject to a preservation obligation in pending or anticipated administrative, civil, or criminal litigation.
+The Department of Justice will identify in writing the specific information to be retained (including, but not limited to, the target(s) or selector(s) whose information must be preserved and the relevant time period at issue in the litigation), and the particular litigation for which the information will be retained.
+In order to restrict access to information being retained pursuant to this provision, personnel not working on the particular litigation matter shall not access the section 702-acquired information preserved pursuant to a written preservation notice from the Department of Justice that would otherwise have been destroyed pursuant to these procedures.
 Other personnel shall only access the information being retained for litigation-related reasons on a case-by-case basis after consultation with the Department of Justice.
-The Department of Justice shall notify NSA in writing once the section 702-acquired information is no longer required to be preserved for such litigation matters, and then NSA shall promptly destroy the section 702-acquired information as otherwise required by these procedures.
-Circumstances could arise requiring that section 702-acquired information subject to other destruction/age off requirements in these procedures (e.g., Section 5) be retained because it is subject to a preservation requirement.
-In such cases the Government will notify the Foreign Intelligence Surveillance Court and seek permission to retain the material as appropriate consistent with law.
-Depending on the nature, scope and complexity of a particular preservation obligation, in certain circumstances it may be technically infeasible to retain certain section 702-acquired information.
-Should such circumstances arise, they will be brought to the attention of the court with jurisdiction over the underlying litigation matter for resolution.
+The Department of Justice shall notify NSA in writing once the section 702acquired information is no longer required to be preserved for such litigation matters, and then NSA shall promptly destroy the section 702-acquired information as otherwise required by these procedures. - (3/AF) Each year, NSA will provide the Department of Justice's National Security Division with a summary of: (a) all administrative, civil, or criminal litigation matters necessitating preservation of section 702-acquired data that would otherwise be subject to age off pursuant to these procedures, (b) a description of the section 702-acquired information preserved for each such litigation matter, and (c) if possible based on the information available to NSA, a description of the status of each such litigation matter. - 2.
+(S/MP) In certain circumstances, NSA may receive written notice from the Department of Justice advising NSA to preserve section 702-acquired information that would otherwise be subject to a destruction requirement under Sections 3(b)(1), 3(b)(4), 3(c)(3), 3(d)(2), 3(e), 4, or 5.
+NSA will promptly provide the Department of Justice's National Security Division with a summary of: (a) all administrative, civil, or criminal litigation matters necessitating preservation of section 702-acquired information that would otherwise be subject to destruction pursuant to Sections 3(b)(1), 3(b)(4),